 “I really don’t see Boka as an oral care brand, I see it as more of a health brand”

 Will Boka expand to other industries beyond oral care?
 We hope so!
-Every industry can do with a bit more innovative, science-based, glitter and pizzaz and everything else Boka has to offer.
+Regardless, every industry can do with a bit more innovative, science-based, glitter and pizzaz and everything else Boka has to offer.

 Stay tuned for our Personal Experiments post as we try out Boka’s toothpaste!

 - Levy, Michael, and Bernard-Simon Leclerc.
 “Fluoride in Drinking Water and Osteosarcoma Incidence Rates in the Continental United States among Children and Adolescents.”
 Cancer Epidemiology, vol. 36, no. 2, 2012, doi:10.1016/j.canep.2011.11.008.

 - Mahoney, M C, et al. “Bone Cancer Incidence Rates in New York State: Time Trends and Fluoridated Drinking Water.”
 American Journal of Public Health, vol. 81, no. 4, 1991, pp. 475–479., doi:10.2105/ajph.81.4.475.

 - Choi, Anna L., et al. “Developmental Fluoride Neurotoxicity: A Systematic Review and Meta-Analysis.”
 Environmental Health Perspectives, vol. 120, no. 10, 2012, pp. 1362–1368., doi:10.1289/ehp.1104912.